ForeverSiliconMad/Verilog-Implementation-of-Pyramidal-LK-Code-only-/ReadMe.md

 This project is a work in progress.

 Majorly, all the memory has been implemented as simulation only, and no BRAMs are used.
-The integration of BRAMs with the existing multiple point synchronous FIFO logic is being done.
+The integration of BRAMs with the existing multiple pointer synchronous FIFO logic is being done.
 Due to this, when the code is synthesized, a high LUT count is observed (121k).

 There are no constraints (except the clock period set to 10ns).